TM4VETR/noise_aware_ner_vet/README.md

 # Noise-Aware Named Entity Recognition for Historical VET Documents

-*This repository will be made public.*

-This repository contains the code (for training and evaluation) for our paper "Noise-Aware Named Entity Recognition for Historical VET Documents".
+This repository contains the code (for training and evaluation) for our paper "Noise-Aware Named Entity Recognition for Historical VET Documents" at VISAPP 2026.

 ## Overview
 Historical Vocational Education and Training (VET) documents often suffer from OCR-induced noise, which makes downstream NLP tasks like Named Entity Recognition (NER) challenging.